An Empirical Study of Fault Localization in Python Programs: Experimental Results

 Then, \autoref{tab:java-py-findings} lists all claims about fault localization made in our paper or in \cite{Zou:2021} that are within the scope of both papers, and shows which were confirmed or refuted for Python and for Java.
 Most of the findings (25/\ref{cmp:last}) were confirmed consistently for both Python and Java.
 Thus, the big picture about the effectiveness and efficiency of fault localization is the same for Python programs and bugs as it is for Java programs and bugs.

-There are, however, a few interesting discrepancies.
-The most marked difference is about the effectiveness of ST, which was mediocre on Python programs but competitive on Java programs (in particular on crashing bugs, where it significantly outperformed all other techniques).
-We think the main reason for this difference is that there were more Java experimental subjects that were an ideal target for ST: 20 out of the 357 Defects4J bugs used in \cite{Zou:2021}'s experiments consisted of short failing methods whose programmer-written fixes entirely replaced or removed the method body.\footnote{ For example, project \project{Chart}'s bug \#17 in Defects4J v1.0.1.} In these cases, the ground truth consists of all locations within the method; thus, ST easily locates the fault in top-ranked position by simply reporting all lines of the crashing method with the same suspiciousness.
-In Python, we still confirmed that ST works better on crashing bugs than on other kinds of bugs, but the nature of our experimental subjects did not allow ST to reach an overall competitive effectiveness.
+There are, however, a few interesting discrepancies; let's discuss possible explanations for them.
+The most marked difference is about the effectiveness of ST, which was mediocre on Python programs but competitive on Java programs (row~\ref{d:1} in \autoref{tab:java-py-findings}).
+We think the main reason for these differences is that there were more Java experimental subjects that were an ideal target for ST: 20 out of the 357 Defects4J bugs used in \cite{Zou:2021}'s experiments consisted of short failing methods whose programmer-written fixes entirely replaced or removed the method body.\footnote{ For example, project \project{Chart}'s bug \#17 in Defects4J v1.0.1.} In these cases, the ground truth consists of all locations within the method; thus, ST easily ranks the fault location at the top by simply reporting all lines of the crashing method with the same suspiciousness.
+As a result, \autoref{table:java-vs-python-effectiveness-statement} shows that ST was consistently more effective than PS in the Java experiments ---whereas there was no consistent difference between ST and PS in our Python experiments.
+For the same reason, the difference between Java and Python is even more evident on crashing bugs: ST outperformed all other techniques on such bugs in Java but not in Python (row~\ref{d:2} in \autoref{tab:java-py-findings}).
+We still confirmed that ST works better on crashing bugs than on other kinds of bugs in Python as well, but the nature of our experimental subjects did not allow ST to reach an overall competitive effectiveness on crashing bugs.